Nuclear meltdown: Light-water reactors (LWRs)

 The Three Mile Island accident was a compounded group of emergencies that led to core damage.
 What led to this was an erroneous decision by operators to shut down the ECCS during an emergency condition due to gauge readings that were either incorrect or misinterpreted; this caused another emergency condition that, several hours after the fact, led to core exposure and a core damage incident.
 If the ECCS had been allowed to function, it would have prevented both exposure and core damage.
 During the Fukushima incident the emergency cooling system had also been manually shut down several minutes after it started.

-If such a limiting fault were to occur, and a complete failure of all ECCS divisions were to occur, both Kuan, et al and Haskin, et al describe six stages between the start of the limiting fault (the loss of cooling) and the potential escape of molten corium into the containment (a so-called "full meltdown"):
+If such a limiting fault occurs, and a complete failure of all ECCS divisions also occurs, both Kuan, et al and Haskin, et al describe six stages between the start of the limiting fault (the loss of cooling) and the potential escape of molten corium into the containment (a so-called "full meltdown"):